Alexcrayon/cs4600-ComputerGraphicsProjects/README.md

 # cs4600-ComputerGraphicsProjects
-This repo is for computer graphics related projects from CS4600, Fall 2023, University of Utah Implemented using JavaScript and WebGL.
+This repo is for computer graphics related projects from CS4600, Fall 2023, University of Utah.
+Implemented using JavaScript and WebGL.
 -------------------------------------------------------
-Simulation
+Project7 - Simulation

 The project includes a webpage that runs a physical-based simulation using the mass-spring system The simluation occurs within the block frame, applying a gravity to the mesh when it started.
 Collisions will be handled when mesh hitting the boundaries, drag any vertex on the mesh to apply a force to see the mass-spring effect.